UoA-eResearch/python_intro_tutorial/_episodes/05-error-messages.md

 teaching: 5
 exercises: 10
 questions:
+- "How can I make it easier for other people to understand my code."
 - "What kind of errors can occur in programs?"
 - "How can I identify errors when they occur?"
 objectives:
+- "Understand how to use single and multi line comments to document code"
 - "Read a traceback and determine the file, function, and line number on which the error occurred, the type of error, and the error message."
 - "Correctly describe situations in which SyntaxError, IndentationError, NameError, IndexError, and FileNotFoundError occur."
 keypoints: